JuliaAttic/QuDirac.jl/docs/index.md

-# QuDirac.jl
+# DiracNotation.jl

-QuDirac.jl is a [Julia](http://julialang.org/) library for using Dirac notation to perform quantum mechanics computations.
+DiracNotation.jl is a [Julia](http://julialang.org/) library for using Dirac notation to perform quantum mechanics computations.

 Current Features: